-Discussion in 'science and environment' started by EastEnder, Jun 16, 2006.
+Discussion in 'science, nature and environment' started by EastEnder, Jun 16, 2006.

 It's basically one bloody long volcano, how do they get cables over it without them melting?

 You mean there are cables than run under the atlantic ???

 Well they don't use them for anything now- sattelites innit.

 wicked, so if you get lost diving you can just follow them home

 The vast majority of internet traffic goes round the world via cables.

 Would cost a bomb to do it all with satellites, not to mention the lack of available bandwidth...

 They build in a few feet of extra cable too don't they - to account for the atlantic getting bigger every second.

 quite possibly thy don't go all the way down but float midway?